andrew-hossack/dash-tools/README.md

 dash-tools --templates

 # Note: To see details on each template, check out the 'Templates'
-# section below in the docs
+# section in README below.
 >>> dash-tools: templates: List of available templates:
 >>>         > default
 >>>         > tabs